How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Introductory arguments for the proofs of Theorems -- , -- and

 We also define the following Fisher divergence between two measures $\nu$ and $\mu$ such that $\nu\ll\mu$

-The following definition will play a central role in our proofs: \begin{definition}[Log-Sobolev inequality (LSI), {\cite[Chapter 5]{bakry_gentil_ledoux}}, {\cite[Section 2.2]{vempala_wibisono}}] Let $\mu$ be a probability measure on $\Omega\subset\mathbbm{R}^d$ and let $\alpha>0$.
+The following definition, which can be found in \citet[Chapter 5]{bakry_gentil_ledoux} and \citet[Section 2.2]{vempala_wibisono}, will play a central role in our proofs: \begin{definition}[Log-Sobolev inequality (LSI)] Let $\mu$ be a probability measure on $\Omega\subset\mathbbm{R}^d$ and let $\alpha>0$.
 We say that $\mu$ satisfies the log-Sobolev inequality with constant $\alpha$, or LSI($\alpha$) for short, if

 Equivalently, we say that $\mu$ satisfies LSI($\alpha$) if for any probability measure $\nu$ on $\Omega$, such that $\mu\ll\nu$ and $\nu\ll\mu$,

 \end{definition} \begin{remark} The equivalence between the two definitions of the log-Sobolev inequality LSI($\alpha$), given by \cref{general_lsi,measure_lsi}, follows by the following argument.
 If $\nu$ is a probability measure on $\Omega$ such that $\mu$ and $\nu$ are equivalent then we obtain \cref{measure_lsi} by setting $f^2=\frac{d\nu}{d\mu}$ in \cref{general_lsi}.
 On the other hand, for a function $f:\Omega\to\mathbbm{R}^+$, let $\nu$ be a probability measure on $\Omega$ with density $\nu(dx)\propto f^2(x)\mu(dx)$.
 Plugging this $\nu$ into \cref{measure_lsi} yields \cref{general_lsi}. \end{remark}